 To learn more about the various scholarship funds administered by the Community Foundation and its donors, please visit the Scholarship Fund profile pages.

-The application for a 2022-2023 scholarship has closed.
+The scholarship application for the 2023-2024 school year will be available on the scholarship portal from October 7, 2022, until December 9, 2022 at 4:00 p.m.
 Applicants may access the Scholarship Portal at any time.

 Frequently Asked Questions